Digitalized-Energy-Systems/opfgym/opfgym/examples/README.md

 https://ieeexplore.ieee.org/abstract/document/9275611/.
 Not only checks for constraint violations in the standard case but also for the N-1 case of line outages.
+* `StochasticObs`: Shows how to use the pre-implemented `StochasticObservation` wrapper to create a simple stochastic OPF by adding noise to the observations.

 To import the example environments, use `from opfgym.examples import <EnvironmentName>`.